acasmith/tiberius/README.md

 npm install
 ```

+Within the project directory, rename example-botconfig.json to botconfig.json
+and open it in a text editor like notepad.
 Now we need your bot's token.
+Copy
-Copy the token from the developer dashboard, and
+your bot token from the developer dashboard, and open botconfig.json.
+Set the
-open botconfig.json from the project files.
-Set the value of "token" to your
-bots token.
-Make sure to wrap the value in "" quotes.
+value of "token" to your bots token.
+Make sure to wrap the token in "" quotes.

 To run the project, enter:
 ```